Ouuumar/Ouuumar/README.md

 - ⚡ I'm also interested in different tech such as Cloud, IoT, blockchain ...

-- 🌎 Passionate about cultures/travels thourgh the planet
+- 🌎 Passionate about cultures/travels throurgh the planet

 ### **Let's connect on LinkedIn** 😊 :